launchflow/buildflow-docs/docs/processors/overview.md

 The **Processor API** is the primary abstraction provided by **BuildFlow**.
 It contains all of the user's processing logic between the [IO Connectors](io-connectors/overview.md).
 Processors come in two different flavors: [streaming](./streaming.md) and [batch](./batch.md).
 The main difference between the two is that in batch mode you operate on a [Ray DataSet](https://docs.ray.io/en/latest/data/dataset.html), and in streaming mode you operate on individual elements.

-The return type of your process determines what will be written to your sink.
+The return type of your process function determines what will be written to your sink.
 In batch mode you can return a Ray Dataset, python dictionaries, or python dataclasses.
 In streaming mode you can return python dictionaries or python dataclasses.
-If you return a python dataclass you can take advantage of our automatic [schema validation](../schema-validation.md).
+If you return a python dataclass you can take advantage of BuildFlow's automatic [schema validation](../schema-validation.md).

 :::tip